texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ## Setting up Vertices

 Now what we can do is set up an array of `GLfloats` this is **OpenGL**'s data type for floats when data loading.
 Here we have a set of 3 points that make up a triangle in 2D space.
 Note that the coordinate system is normalized, so `(0, 0)` is at the bottom left of the viewport and `(1, 1)` is at the top right.
-These coordinates show an equilateral triangle in the middle of the screen, hence the more complicated calculations, feel free to choose any set of points for your triangle, however!
+These coordinates show an equilateral triangle in the middle of the screen, hence the more complicated calculations.
+Feel free to choose any set of points for your triangle, however!
 ```cpp
 GLfloat vertices[] = {
 	-0.5f, -0.5f * float(sqrt(3)) / 3, 0.0f,